Spandex Fetish

 - cycling and athletic clothing, leggings and catsuits

-- full-body suits, overlapping with zentai, skin-tight garments that cover the entire body, a portmanteau of the Japanese zenshin taitsu ("full-body tights")
+- full-body suits, overlapping with zentai, skin-tight garments covering the entire body, a portmanteau of the Japanese zenshin taitsu ("full-body tights")

 Psychology

-Like other material fetishes, the interest is generally understood through sensory conditioning and the visual and tactile salience of tight, smooth fabric: its sheen, the sound it makes, and the even pressure of its stretch against the skin.
+Like other material fetishes, spandex interest is generally understood through sensory conditioning and the visual and tactile salience of tight, smooth fabric: its sheen, the faint sound it makes, and the even pressure of its stretch against the skin.
 For some, the enclosing quality of full-body coverage adds a sense of containment, anonymity or transformation.
-It is not separately classified as a paraphilia and is regarded as a benign preference on the common spectrum of human sexual interests; the research base specific to spandex itself is minimal.
+No single mechanism is proven, and the research base specific to spandex itself is minimal, so most accounts fall back on the associative-learning and symbolic-meaning models used for fetishism generally.

 Prevalence & culture